 If you have a narrower foot then you can sand away some of the lasts width – We suggest not to remove any width until you are confident that they are much wider.

-As a guide we recommend that the circumference of the widest/joint area of the last is 5mm narrower than the circumference of the widest/joint area of your foot.
+As a guide we recommend that the circumference of the widest/front area of the last is 5mm narrower than the circumference of the widest/joint area of your foot.
 This is because the shoes will stretch out in time.

 Use the diagram below to measure your feet accurately.